UPDATED: Missing Baraboo girl found dead

-A search team found the missing 10-year-old Baraboo girl’s body at 11 a.m.
+A search team found a missing 10-year-old Baraboo girl’s body at 11 a.m.
 Tuesday.

 Lt.
 Ryan La Broscian of the Baraboo Police Department said the team found Kodie Dutcher deceased in the area of 11th Street and Taft Avenue in Baraboo